 In addition to this obvious body armor, the prickly pear has a second line of defense.

-Tiny spines – called glochids – are thinner than the human eyelash and look a little bit like fur.
+Tiny spines – called glochids – are thinner than a human eyelash and look a little bit like fur.
 At the slightest touch, they’ll embed themselves into your skin and clothes – and removal is almost impossible.

-Prickly pear is easily rooted from stem cuttings, and can be kept trimmed, by pruning at the joints.
+Prickly pear is easily rooted from stem cuttings, and can be kept trimmed by pruning at the joints.
 The fruit grows on the edge of the stems.

 Suitable for xeriscapes and dry, arid areas, the prickly pear thrives in well-draining soil in a full sun location.

-Low growing varieties are ideal for planting underneath windows, and a combination of both large and small specimens make a formidable, impenetrable perimeter barrier.
+Low-growing varieties are ideal for planting underneath windows, and a combination of both large and small specimens make a formidable, impenetrable perimeter barrier.
 Be mindful of your planting location, particularly if you have children or pets.